-Part-time Study
+Part-Time Study

 Part-time students employed outside the University should keep in mind both the demands of graduate study and the demands of their outside employment when determining the course load to be carried in any given quarter.
-The student should consult with his or her employer and with his or her major advisor concerning his or her academic course load.
+The student should consult with his or her employer and major advisor concerning his or her academic course load.